owaits/ScreenMonkey.Help/reference/clipTypes/PowerPointClip.md

 ![](/images/clip-powerpoint-preview.png)

 The preview window will show a thumbnail for every slide in the presentation in a column on the left.
 Note that the *preview* will show the slide after all animations have been run.
-Clicking a preview thumbnail will display that slide.
-Clicking again will run any animations.
+Clicking a preview thumbnail will display that slide on the output which means it's easy to jump around and show slides in any order.
+Clicking again on the thumbnail will run any animations.
 To disable a slide right click the preview thumbnail and untick 'Active'.

-A large preview of the currently playing slide will on the right.
+A large preview of the currently playing slide will be shown on the right.
 At the top there are left and right arrow buttons for moving forwards and backwards.

 Below the preview there is a status bar showing the current slide number, total slide count, current animation and total animations for the current slide.